 How did playing fit into your personal life?

-It could get frustrating having to sacrifice so mucoph time.
+It could get frustrating having to sacrifice so much time.
 It made it hard to stay in touch with friends and family outside of basketball, but I met some of my best friends either by playing with or against them.
 Basketball seems to be its own little world where everyone knows everyone.
 Growing up, some people didn’t like me because I tended to be too aggressive, but I’m just going to call that passion.
-Anyways, it was easy enough to make friends with people who loved the same thing I did.
+Anyways, it was easy to make friends with people who loved the same thing I did.
 I’m still good friends with a lot of the girls I played with ten years ago.

 How does playing fit into your life now?